The Killer Biscuit

 The Urban Legends Reference Pages have a good article about this one; it’s entitled The Biscuit Bullet.

-This posting at SpamCop identifies the unfortunate blonde as “Kelly Karson, 34, a resident of Arlington, VA.”
+An old posting at SpamCop.net (which has been since taken down) identified the unfortunate blonde as “Kelly Karson, 34, a resident of Arlington, VA.”
 A respondent to the post noted that “The AP rarely includes editorial commentary such as ‘And, yes, Kelly is a blonde.’ in their news stories.”

 Among the zillions of other Web pages which contained this story was a page at OrangeHairedBoy.com (alas, it is no longer available), to which a reader responded thusly: